Environmental Health & Safety

 - Christmas trees and related decorations are not permitted in corridors, aisles, stairways or passageways.
 Trees and related decorations are not allowed to obstruct the usual view of exit signs.

-- The following combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood back, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, untreated cotton batting, flock, paper streamers or confetti in large quantities.
+- The following untreated combustible materials are prohibited for use in holiday decorations – hay or straw, bamboo, dry moss, wood shavings, dry leaves, wood back, corn stalks and corn shucks, saw dust, tumbleweed, flammable powders or liquids, plastic sheeting/pallets, untreated cotton batting, flock, paper streamers or confetti.

 - For holiday decorations, use plastic or foil decorations such as satin balls, plastic icicles, and holiday ribbon.
 Spray snow and tinsel are also permissible.